andikrueger/AzureCP/Troubleshoot-AzureCP.md

 ### Run Graph queries in Postman

 A simple way to troubleshoot AzureCP is to run the Microsoft Graph queries outside of SharePoint / AzureCP.
-You may import the Postman collection below to easily run them:
+You may use [Postman](https://www.postman.com/), by importing the collection below:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/7f2fca601fa9be1d8bb8)